 Credit card fraud and unlawful abuse is one of the most common white-collar offenses occurring every day.
 Most commonly, it entails using another person’s credit card for purchases without the owner’s consent.
-Unauthorized credit card use is a serious crime, and it is punishable by law.
+Similar to other forms of fraud, unauthorized credit card use is a serious crime, and it is punishable by law.

 The minimum statutory penalties in Texas for credit card fraud include a jail sentence ranging from three months to two years and may encompass a fine of up to $10,000.
 If the crime is committed against an elderly person, the prison time may be extended up to 10 years in addition to a possible $10,000 fine.
 The penalties vary and are dependent on the severity of the crime.
 In many cases, the court’s decision is based on the history of previous felonies, the use of weapons and bodily injury to another while committing the offense.
 An offender who uses someone else’s credit card to buy 50 or more items may receive five to 99 years in prison for a felony conviction.